Nesma-Mostafa/RNA_Kmers/Scripts/README.md

   - to make sure that tensorflow is activated import tensorflow

--```Install_Keras.sh``` The Secound one is this script as keras used the tensorflow as backend, The content of the script -virtual environment has to be created to install keras in it -work on the created virtual environment
+-```Install_Keras.sh``` The Secound one is this script as keras used the tensorflow as backend, The content of the script
+  - virtual environment has to be created to install keras in it
+  - work on the created virtual environment
-  -install some python dependencies
+  - install some python dependencies
-  -install keras
+  - install keras
-  - if keras.hson is not exist in the /keras/keras.json Keras has to be imported -import keras to make sure it is successfully installed.
+  - if keras.hson is not exist in the /keras/keras.json Keras has to be imported
+  - import keras to make sure it is successfully installed.